First, what is an actionable metric?

 A cohort is a group of people who share a common characteristic or experience within a defined period (e.g., are born, are exposed to a drug or a vaccine, etc.).
 Thus a group of people who were born on a day or in a particular period, say 1948, form a birth cohort.
 The comparison group may be the general population from which the cohort is drawn, or it may be another cohort of persons thought to have had little or no exposure to the substance under investigation, but otherwise similar.
 Alternatively, subgroups within the cohort may be compared with each other.

 We can apply the same concept of the cohort or group to users and track their usage lifecycle over time.
-For our purposes, a cohort is any property attributed to a user that we wish to track.
-The most common cohort used is “join date” but as we’ll see this could just as easily be the user’s “plan type”, “operating system”, ‘sex”, etc.
+For our purposes, a cohort is any property attributed to a user we wish to track.
+The most common cohort used is “join date,” but as we’ll see, this could just as easily be the user’s “plan type,” “operating system,” ‘sex,” etc.

-Lets see how to apply cohorts to overcome the shortcomings with funnels we covered up above.
+Let's see how to apply cohorts to overcome the shortcomings with the funnels we covered above.

 Tracking Long LifeCycle Events

-The first report I recommend implementing is a “Weekly Cohort Report by Join Date”.
-This report functions like a canary in the coal mine and is a great alerting tool for picking up on actions that had overall positive or negative impact.
+The first report I recommend implementing is a “Weekly Cohort Report by Join Date.”
+This report functions like a canary in the coal mine and is a great alerting tool for picking up on actions that had overall positive or negative impacts.

-You group users by the week in the year they signed-up and track all their events over time.
-This report was generated from the same data used in the funnel up above (which I’ve shown again for easy comparison).
-The key difference from the funnel report is that other than the join date, all other user events don’t need to have taken place within the reporting period.
-You’ll notice immediately that a lot of the conversion numbers (especially Purchased) are quite different because a cohort report doesn’t suffer from the boundary issues with simple funnel reports.
+You group users by the week in the year they signed up and track all their events over time.
+This report was generated from the same data used in the funnel above (which I’ve shown again for easy comparison).
+The key difference from the funnel report is that other than the join date, all other user events don’t need to occur within the reporting period.
+You’ll notice immediately that many conversion numbers (especially Purchased) are quite different because a cohort report doesn’t suffer from boundary issues with simple funnel reports.

 Tracking Split Tests

-Apart from reactive monitoring of the funnel, cohorts can also be used to proactively measure split-test experiments.
-Here is a report that uses the “plan type” as a cohort for the “Freemium” versus “Free Trial” experiment I described up above.
+Besides reactive funnel monitoring, cohorts can also be used to measure split-test experiments proactively.
+Here is a report that uses the “plan type” as a cohort for the “Freemium” versus “Free Trial” experiment I described above.